balbuenc/InmoETL/README.md

 # InmoETL
-Airflows DAG for ETL - API REST to CSV
+Airflow DAGs for ETL - API REST to CSV

 DAGs for retrieve data from INMO API REST endpoints an save to CSV